fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 - [**React course**](https://www.udemy.com/course/complete-react-developer-zero-to-mastery/).
 - [**React Router**](https://reacttraining.com/react-router/web/guides/quick-start).
 For Navigation in React.
 How is navigation possible in SPAs?
 React Router takes advantage of the history API brought by modern browsers to mimic routing.

-😅 Well this wasn't literally a "5 minute" refresher.
+😅 You know this wasn't literally a "5 minute" refresher.
 But hopefully it was useful.
 Happy React studying 🙌🏼